-14. Stormwater Control Plans: For each proposed on-site development activity of greater than 5 acres in size, the Discharger shall submit a Notice of Intent to the State Water Resources Control Board, submit a Storm Water Pollution Prevention Plan acceptable to the Executive Officer, and implement Best Management Practices (BMPs) for the control of stormwater, in accordance with requirements specified in the State Water Resources Control Board General Permit for Storm Water Discharges Associated with Construction Activities (NPDES Permit No. CAS000002).
+14. Stormwater Control Plans: For each proposed onsite development activity of greater than five acres in size, the Discharger shall submit a Notice of Intent to the State Water Board, submit a Storm Water Pollution Prevention Plan acceptable to the Executive Officer, and implement Best Management Practices for the control of stormwater in accordance with requirements specified in the State Water Board's General Permit for Storm Water Discharges Associated with Construction Activities (NPDES Permit No. CAS000002).